palean/finalProject/README.md

 ## Learning and conclusion

 The hiking recommendation system in Mexico was implemented by just using pandas and a basic math library functions.
 In addition, it was a nice training to get to know the intuition behind recommendation engines.
 Naturally, there is a vast field to the recommendation engines than these aforementioned, and of course not just the ratings.
-Furthermore
+In fact, the use of other features applied in this model helped to do a more accurate recommendation of the route.

+Next steps, is the aplication of these tools to a web page.